wheaney/XRLinuxDriver/README.md

 #### Enable joystick mode

-One last alternative if mouse input just won't work is to enable the driver's joystick mode, using the Decky UI on Steam Deck, or `~/bin/xr_driver_cli --use-joystick` via the terminal (you can revert this with `--use-mouse`).
+One last alternative if mouse input just won't work is to enable the driver's joystick mode, using the Decky UI on Steam Deck, or `xr_driver_cli --use-joystick` via the terminal (you can revert this with `--use-mouse`).
 This will create a virtual gamepad whose right joystick is driven by movements from the glasses.
 This is less ideal because joystick movements are technically capped (you can only move a joystick so far...) and because it's a *second* controller on your PC.
 If the game you're trying to play is okay being driven by two controllers, then this may work, but if your game interprets another controller as a second player then its movements won't get combined with your real controller's movements.

 ### Updating